AlexGeniusMan/ArtWayNN/README.md

 ## Usage
 <a name="usage"></a>
-:warning: There may be another hostname instead of `localhost`.
+:warning:There may be another hostname instead of `localhost`.
 ```
 import base64
 import requests